 A clear picture of budget at the start helps us create a design plan that meets your needs, desires, and financial goals.
 So really, let us know what your budget is.
 Put some time into coming up with a number before we start, even if you think you have “no idea”.
 We’ll talk you through what we can accomplish for your budget and you’ll be thankful in the end that we nailed this down in the beginning.

 Here’s an idea of how budgets typically work out on a design project.
 Design Fees land at about 20% of the total budget; freight and white glove delivery expenses are around 18%; furnishing and labor are about 52%; and the final styling accessories are 10%.
 This varies from project to project, but it’s a good starting point so you’ve got an understanding of where your design dollars will be going.

 We recommend 10% of a room's budget be saved for accessories and styling at the end.
 When you splurge on a new outfit but forget to buy the shoes, jewelry, and a great bag to complement it, doesn’t it just fall short?

 The same goes for an interior.
 Getting the final details right can make the difference from a room feeling halfway finished to a room that looks amazing.

 The final 10% of the budget, used for artwork and accessories, takes a room to a whole new level.
 A fully complete and styled room is a must-have in the Lesley Myrick Art + Design philosophy and gives you the best bang for your buck.

-During the Installation phase, we perform one large delivery of all your items.
+For our Design Comprehensive clients, we perform one large delivery of all your items.
 Items purchased by us on your behalf are safely stored at our office or in a white glove receiving and delivery facility until delivered to you.

 (Heads up - clients are responsible for all shipping, storage, & delivery fees.)